 Many of us treat church education like drivers’ training – once you get your license you’re good to go and you never ever have to take one of those classes again.
 But church education should not be like that.
 So maybe what we need is a commencement ceremony

 The church is much bigger than just our town or country.
-God’s people live all over this world and people from all over the world write songs too.
-By singing songs written by people from other parts of the world we can better understand them, what is important to them and the challenges they face.
+God’s people live all over this world.
+By singing songs written by people from other parts of the world we can better understand them, what is important to them, and the challenges they face.

 In Sunday School we are usually spilt up by age groups like in schools.
 There are good reasons for that.
 As we grow we can learn at age appropriate ways with our peers.
 But have we been using the school paradigm too much?